What is the duration of the inventor's grace period for disclosures under AIA?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-The duration of the inventor's grace period for disclosures under the America Invents Act (AIA) is indeed one year.
-This grace period allows an inventor to disclose their invention without jeopardizing their opportunity to obtain a patent, as long as the patent application is filed within one year of that disclosure.
+Under the Leahy-Smith America Invents Act (AIA), the duration of the inventor's grace period for disclosures is indeed 1 year.
+This grace period allows inventors to publicly disclose their invention without losing their right to patent it, provided that they file a patent application within one year from the date of that disclosure.

 Subscribe